UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

     **Dave balance** reduces to `999.7265 UNQ`.
 Charlie balance does not change, and he does not pay for this transaction.

 9. Alice sends the token to Charlie again.
-And, Dave pays for the transaction again (0.1 UNQ).
+And Dave pays for the transaction again (0.1 UNQ).
     **Dave balance** is `999.7265 UNQ`.

 10. Dave sends all UNQ to Alice and pays the transaction fee for this.
 After this, he has only `0.0093 UNQ` which is not enough for any transaction.

 11. Charlie tries to send the token to Alice.
-But, he cannot send it, because Dave balance is low.
+But he cannot send it because Dave's balance is low.
 Since Dave is a sponsor, he should pay for the transaction.
 But, he does not have money for this.

 12. Alice removes the collection sponsor (Dave), and step 11 is repeated.
 The transaction is successful this time.
 Charlie himself pays for it 0.1 UNQ. **His balance** is `999.7000 UNQ` now.